leoasis/leoasis.github.com/_drafts/stop-using-angular.md

 ---

 For the past two years or so I've been developing in my full time job with Angular for client side Javascript.
 While I love leaning new stuff, I was never sold on it.
 I didn't use it in my personal projects or fun projects or freelance projects where the tech stack was for me to choose.
 This post is to write down what I, after said two years, found that's wrong about this framework.
 I'm doing this to have my thoughts clearly written down and be as objective as I can possible be when it comes to choosing a library/framework.
 Also I hope someone would read this so that she can follow this advise, or not, but at least we can discuss about it.
-I truly believe that despite being the most popular framework out there, it is by far the worst choice you could make, and only time will prove me right.
+I truly believe that despite being the most popular framework out there, it is not the best choice you could make.

 What follows is a (by no means complete) list of things that are wrong about this framework, explaining why they are so, with examples and trying to be objective, unless stated otherwise :)